ldv-klever/klever/docs/dev_env_model_specs.rst

       "ret": {...}}
     - Labels represent the state of a process.
     - No
-  * - actions
-    - The object maps action names to action descriptions.
-      Action names should be C identifiers.
-    - Actions describe the behavior of the environment model.
-    - Yes
-  * - process
+  * - headers
-    - Process transition relation (see its description below).
-    - Transition relation describes the possible order of actions performed by the process.
+    - A list of relative paths to header files:

+      ["stdio.h", "pthread.h"]
+    - Headers are included in the main C file of an environment model to bring type definitions and function declarations to the main C file of the FEM.
-    - Yes
+    - No
   * - declarations
     - The option maps names of program source files or *environment model* (meaning the main C file) to maps from C identifiers to declarations to add.